Miss Congeniality 2: Armed and Fabulous: Box office

 The film grossed $101 million worldwide.

 Critical response

 The film received negative reviews from critics.
-On Rotten Tomatoes it has an approval rating of 15% based on 147 reviews.
+On Rotten Tomatoes it has an approval rating of 16% based on 148 reviews.
 The critical consensus reads: "Sandra Bullock is still as appealing as ever; too bad the movie is not pageant material."
 On Metacritic the film has a score of 34 out of 100, based on reviews from 33 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade B.

 Robert Koehler of Variety called the film "Lame and inoffensive".
 Roger Ebert for the Chicago Sun-Times calls the sequel "doubly unnecessary" and says "there is no good reason to go and actually see it."

+Home media

+The film's DVD and VHS edition was released in 2005.
+In 2009, a double feature edition was released that included the first film.